chen-qingyu/pyinrs/readme.md

 pyinrs = "1"
 ```

-There are a total of 7 classes, refer to the 7 commonly used classes in Python:
+There are a total of 8 classes, refer to commonly used classes in Python:

 | Type in PyInRs | Type in Python       |
 | -------------- | -------------------- |